pmem/pmdk/README.md

 For information on how these libraries are licensed, see our [LICENSE](LICENSE) file.

 > NOTICE:
-Support for Windows is deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.
+Support for Windows and FreeBSD are deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.

 ><sup>1</sup> Not supported on Windows.